 Confirm that the IBM Cloud Private CLI is installed:

 The IBM Cloud Private CLI usage is displayed.

 kubectlCLI.
 See Accessing your IBM Cloud Private cluster by using the kubectl CLI.

 Log in to your cluster:

-master_ip_addressis the external IP address for your master or leading master node.
+cluster_host_nameis the external host name or IP address for your master or leading master node.